ibm-apiconnect/lifecycle/api-products.md

 ## Visibility

-By default published products are visible to the entire set of catalog consumers.
+By default, published products are visible to the entire set of catalog consumers.
 However, API Connect supports restricting the visibility to a subset of consumers.
 The subset can be defined by listing individual consumers, or as a *group* of consumers.
 A product's visibility can be defined in the product definition itself, defined when the product is published, or updated while the product is published.
 Visibilty is a function of two finer grained capabilities.
-The first is the consumers who can see the product in the catalog, and the second is the consumers who can subscribe to the product.
+The first defines the set of consumers that can see the product in the catalog.
+The second defines which set of consumers can subscribe to the product.

-When the API product is created it the visibility is defaulted as
+When the API product is created the visibility is defaulted as
 follows:

 ```